agguro/genetic-algorithms-examples/README.md

     2: equation_example_01 : 6 variable equation example.
     3: quadratic_equation_example. : problem to deal with: Finding both roots
     4: qubic_equation_example. : problem to deal with: eliminate same results from all the results, the algorithm however do find the 3 roots (most of the time)

+Build of the examples.
+In each consecutive directory:

+    mkdir build
+    cd build
+    qmake ../
+    make